berkeleyGamedev/DecalWebsite/pages/syllabus/Syllabus.md

 ## Attendance Policy

 Attendance matters!
 If you cannot be at class, you must inform an instructor via the course email, berkeley.gamedev@gmail.com.
 Only two unexcused absences will be allowed, and any further absences will result in your grade dropping 10% per absence.
 If you are in danger of not passing by the middle of the semester, the instructors will let people know what can be done to remedy that.

+## Academic Honesty

+The goal of this course is to teach you the fundamentals of game development **from start to finish**.
+As such, we are strictly forbidding the following in our class:
+> Generative AI.
+This means no ChatGPT, Github Copilot, Dall-E, or any other type of AI tool that automates anything for you.
+> Usage of assets made outside of the class.
+> Copying large amounts of code from others/online.
+> Unapproved usage of asset libraries or packages (must ask facilitating staff).

+**Violation of any of the above policies will be an automatic fail on the assignment/project, and we will pursue the appropriate Academic Misconduct procedures.**

 ## Accommodations